 - associated scoliosis and Sprengel deformity

 CT is able to better image many of the features seen on plain radiography and in addition may demonstrate canal stenosis.
 Central canal narrowing is generally associated with secondary degenerative changes.
 It is a valuable tool to assess bony anatomy and is very helpful in pre-operative planning.

 MRI is indicated in patients with neurologic deficits.
 It is excellent in demonstrating canal stenosis and cord compression.
-Disk bulge and herniation can be identified that may encroach upon and damage the spinal cord.
+Disc bulge and herniation can be identified that may encroach upon and damage the spinal cord.
 MR imaging can also reveal associated conditions such as myelomalacia, syringohydromyelia, diastematomyelia, diplomyelia, and Chiari I malformation 4,5.
 Associated cord abnormalities are seen in 12% of cases 5.

 History and etymology

-The classic clinical triad in Klippel-Feil syndrome was originally described by Maurice Klippel and Andre Feil in 1912 2 with patients having a triad of:
+The classic clinical triad in Klippel-Feil syndrome was originally described by Maurice Klippel and Andre Feil in 1912 2.